noidexe/Enjin-Coin-Documentation/docs/platform-architecture.md

 There are two separate Trusted Cloud servers: **Testnet** and **Mainnet**.

 **Testnet** is an Ethereum test network where Ethereum and Enjin Coin do not carry any value and it’s easy to obtain any amount of either.
-Thus, testnet offers an inexpensive way for you to prototype and test out your creations before taking them to production.
+Thus, the Testnet offers an inexpensive way for you to prototype and test out your creations before taking them to production.

 **Mainnet** is the real Ethereum network—transactions on it cost real cryptocurrency.
-You should be very comfortable with your implementation on testnet before doing anything substantial on mainnet.
+You should be very comfortable with your implementation on Testnet before doing anything on Mainnet.

 ## Platform API (GraphQL)